ZhenyingZhu/StudyNotes/ASP.md

 - Create identity Scaffold files can change the login views.
 But note if the build doesn't pass it won't work!
 - `Views\Shared\_LoginPartial.cshtml` refers to `asp-area` Identity and pages under `Areas\Identity\Pages\Account\`.
 Those are razor pages.
 - Each of those pages has a cshtml and a cs file.
 The cs file defines each Input field and `OnGetAsync`, `OnPostAsync`.
-The bind property is an `InputModel`.
+The bind property is an `InputModel`, which is the model that refers to `IdentityUser` but also has `RememberMe` property.

 ### HERE